jncox/calm/calm_windows_blueprint/calm_windows_blueprint.rst

 Setting Variables
 .................

 As we've seen in previous labs, variables improve the extensibility of Blueprints.
 For this Blueprint, we'll want to define the domain name that the Windows VM will join to, and the IP of the Active Directory server.
-We'll leave both the **Secret** and **Runtime** variables un-checked.
+We'll leave both the **Secret** and **Runtime** variables **un-checked**.

 In the **Configuration Pane** under **Variable List**, fill out the following fields: